taochen/ssase/README.md

 SSASE (including SAM, RCA, FEMOSAA and MOACO)
 ==========

-This is the main repository for Search-based Self-Adaptive Software Engine (SSASE), an adaptation engine framework that exploits the advances of search-based software engineering techniques to tackle modelings, architecting and decision making problems for self-adaptive software systems, especially at runtime.
+This is the main repository for Search-based Self-Adaptive Software Engine (SSASE), an adaptation engine framework that exploits the advances of search-based software engineering techniques to tackle modelings, architecting and decision making problems for self-adaptive software systems, especially at their runtime.

 Currently it encapsulates the following sub-frameworks/components: